-In both the Early Head Start and Head Start classrooms, instructional staff ensures that transitions are considered for each child.
+In both the-Early Head Start and Head Start classrooms, instructional teaching staff ensures that transitions are conducted for each child.
 Transitions to and from indoor and outdoor activities are implemented intentionally, smoothly, and naturally.
 Effectively managing and being thoughtful about transitions is important.
 Around three years of age children begin to internalize a schedule in that they can tell the difference between routine and transition activities from other activities during the day.
-When activities during the day are predictable, it can help children begin to understand the concept of time.
+When activities during the day are predictable, it can-helps children begin to understand the concept of time.
 Well planned transitions make the difference between a difficult and a harmonious day for early childhood educators as well as for children.
 Anticipating what is coming next makes children feel they are in control of what is happening.
 The overall approach to classroom transition is:

 - Be proactive and be alert!
-Have strategies to engage children who are having difficulties with transitions, and children who are learning the routines due to irregular attendance or being new in the classroom. - Always transition children in small groups, and ensure children are assigned to a small group at enrollment.
+Have strategies to engage children who are having difficulties with transitions, and children who are learning the routines due to irregular attendance or being new in to the classroom. - Always transition children in small groups, and ensure children are assigned to a small group at enrollment.
 This reduces confusion, distraction, and waiting. - Plan ahead and make transitions fun!
-Transitions are to be planned and anticipated, so that they are engaging for children and "empty" wait-time is minimized.
-Documentation on the Lesson Plan is recommended. - Prepare.
-All teaching materials and small group activities are prepared ahead of time so they are ready for the day and easily accessible. - Have a back-up plan for special events or sudden changes, such as when a staff member is out, or other emergencies arise during or before the transition. - Talk with the children and let them know when a transition is going to occur.
-Give children a warning or signal 3-5 minutes before. - Review transition safety with the children often and whenever needed, especially when providing required Pedestrian Safety at the start of the Program Year. - Follow the protocols outlined in the Transition Head Count Policy and CLOUDS In-Transition feature, which include a visual count and the required sweep of the environment. - Always sweep the environment before leaving the classroom or yard by physically walking the perimeter looking under and around thoroughly. - Communicate counts with all team members. - Quick and efficient transitions are a CLASS expectation in the Classroom Organization domain, Productivity dimension. - CSB has zero tolerance for lack of visual supervision!
-All designated caregivers are to be present, engaged, and calm during transitions. - There are a minimal number of transitions in the day. - All transitions that require children exiting or entering the classroom must be conducted using the Hourly Headcount and Transition form (See Form CSD-700 Head Count Form and CSD-700 Hourly Head Count Protocol).
+Transitions are to be planned and anticipated, so that they are engaging for children and there is very little "empty" wait-time is minimized.
+Documentation transition activities on the lesson plan on the Lesson Plan is recommended. - Prepare.
+All teaching materials and small group activities are must be thoughtfully prepared ahead of time so they are ready for the day and easily accessible. - Have a back-up plan for special events or sudden-unusual changes, such as when a staff member is out, or other emergencies arise during or before the transition. - Talk with the children and let them know when a transition is going to occur.
+Give children a warning or signal 3-5 minutes before the transition.
+Engage children in the transition. - Review transition safety with the children often and whenever needed, especially when providing required Pedestrian Safety at the start of the Program Year. - Follow the protocols outlined in the Transition Head Count Policy and CLOUDS In-Transition feature, which include a visual count and the required sweep of the environment. - Always sweep the environment before leaving the classroom or yard by physically walking the perimeter looking under and around thoroughly. - Communicate continuously counts with all team members.
+Keep all team members informed. - Quick and efficient transitions are a CLASS expectation in the Classroom Organization domain, and Productivity dimension. - CSB has zero tolerance for lack of visual supervision!
+All designated caregivers are to be present, engaged, and calm during transitions. - There are a minimal number of transitions in the day. - All transitions that require children exiting or entering the classroom must be conducted using the Hourly Headcount and Transition form (See Form CSDB-700 Head Count Form and CSDB700A Hourly Head Count Protocol).
 Teacher placement is critical as the children transition, with one staff at the front of the group and one in the back.
 When there is only one staff member present, his/her placement must be such that she may be able to see every child as they transition.